shpml/fundamentals/06_chapter/08_lesson.md

 $ cp joke.txt joke2.txt
 ```

-> The `cp` command is used to copy the specified files or folders to the
+> The `cp` command is used to copy the specified files or folders to the specified location.
-> specified location.

 After running this command, we have created a copy of `joke.txt` called `joke2.txt` in the same folder.
-Notice how in this case, the second argument was a filename, and not a folder
+In this case, notice how, the second argument was a filename and not a folder
 name.
 It turns out that the `mv` and `cp` commands are quite smart.
 When moving or copying
 a file, if the second argument is a **folder**, the specified file is moved or
 copied to that folder.
 If the second argument is a **filename**, the file in the first argument